sradics/digital-garden/_notes/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 How should I handle permanent notes that belong to several projects?
 + Check if it makes sense to move them to an areas
-+ I should avoid duplicating that knowledge artefact
++ I should avoid duplicating that knowledge artifact
 + In beginning I can just link/embed notes in the relevant context and closely monitor the need for extraction.

 ## Literature notes
-Use [[TPL Literature Note]] and best using the command to create a literature note from a template.
+I use [[TPL Literature Note]] and my Obsidian command to create a literature note from a template.

 ### Storing of Literature notes
 Literature notes are tagged with #type/literature-note

-There are different entry points for literature notes but all will stored in [[Literature notes]]
+There are different entry points for literature notes but all are stored in [[Literature notes]]

-+ [[Literature Inbox]] contain the [[_Reading Order]] Kanban board and book notes created from the *Book search* plugin
++ My [[Literature Inbox]] contains the [[_Reading Order]] Kanban board and book notes created from the *Book search* plugin
 + [[Kindle]] contains all Kindle book highlights by Kindle title.
 The obsidian *Kindle* plugin connects to my Amazon account.
 In Kindle I already do first stage highlighting while reading a book.
 + [[Bibs]] contains further condensed versions for Blinkist books in Blinks (BiB).
 I already applied 1st stage and partially 2nd stage processing.
 I use the template [[TPL Blink Note]] for starting with this kind of note